Find out which countries are welcoming US tourists back – KION546

 — Cambodia: The US Embassy reports the Southeast Asian nation has stopped issuing tourist visas; you can still apply for business-linked visas.

-— Chile: It has closed its borders to almost all tourists through July 25.
+— Chile: It has closed its borders to almost all tourists through at least August 31.

+— Ethiopia: CNN Travel has removed because of ongoing warfare in parts of the country.

 Omitted countries

-Note: UPDATE: This upscale British island in the Eastern Caribbean is open only to the fully vaccinated.
-Testing and quarantine requirements are in place.
-US Embassy | Anguilla International Travelers.
-UPDATE: This independent nation in the eastern Caribbean, known for sheltered bays and historical sites, is open.
-Testing required.
-Quarantine requirements differ based on vaccination status.
-US Embassy | Antigua and Barbuda government website.